FOLLOW US ON:

 The Livɛ Fyn (Live Well) programme is a partnership between DelAgua and the Government of Sierra Leone to provide an integrated improved cookstove, education and support programme, free of charge, to the rural population of Sierra Leone.
 This will deliver a plethora of benefits including health, wellbeing, gender equality, climate, the environment, nature, education and economic.

-Our partnership began in 2022 and initially we will distribute 2,000 stoves to households in the Bo and Bonthe Districts in the south of the country starting in February, and a further 25,000 in April this year.
+Our partnership began in 2022 and initially we distributed 2,000 stoves to households in the Bo and Bonthe Districts in the south of the country in February 2023, and a further 25,000 in April.
 The overall programme goal is to provide 1.2 million stoves, that’s one for every rural household currently without access to modern energy efficient cooking.

 Our Country Director is Ibrahim Marrah, who leads the DelAgua team plus local community networks who will carry out distributions and family education and support.